 Ice cream is a big thing in Berlin.
-Every summer the demand for the icy delight explodes, and the omnipresent cones bobbing in front of Berliners’ mouths at any point of the day can be summed up in a simple mathematical equation, one which is a true as Pythagoras theorem in Berlin: Berlin + sun = ice cream.
+Every summer the demand for icy delight explodes and all the omnipresent cones bobbing in front of Berliners’ mouths can be summed up with Berlin’s very own mathematical equation (one which is a true as Pythagoras theorem here): Berlin + sun = ice cream.

 People hence get very serious when it comes to the question of where to find the best ice cream in Berlin.
-Any attempt to identify the best ice cream shops is surrounded by plenty of controversy and I expect nothing less with this attempt.
-Despite the general lack of reviewed Berlin ice cream parlours on Berlin Food Stories, rest assured that my consumption of various churned and frozen creations these past years has been every bit as tedious and ridiculous as my other eating.
-The spring opening of all ice cream shops and the plan to finally map the best ice cream in Berlin took all of this to a next level though, and hundreds of ice cream scoops later I can conclude that Berlin has a surprisingly versatile selection of high quality ice cream shops.
+Any attempt to identify the best ice cream shops is surrounded by plenty of controversy.
+Rest assured though, that my consumption of the various churned and frozen creations on offer in this city has been every bit as tedious and ridiculous as my other eatings, and that this list is regularly re-visited and updated.

 “A gift from me to all you fellow ice-cream worshippers (with a cherry on top) to make the most out of every Berlin summer.”

-So now that dark and gloomy winter days are nothing but a distant memory and we’re all about enjoying the crap out of our beloved, sun-soaked Berlin, I’m happy to present ten exceptional shops in Berlin that produce their own ice cream and who, to me, represent the very best ice cream you’ll find in Berlin right now.
-A gift from me to all you fellow ice-cream worshippers (with a cherry on top) to help you make the most out of every Berlin summer.
+So now we’re all enjoying the crap out of our beloved, sun-soaked Berlin, I’m happy to present sixteen exceptional shops in Berlin that produce their own ice cream and who, to me, represent the very best ice cream you’ll find in Berlin right now.
+It’s a gift from me to all you fellow ice-cream worshippers (with a cherry on top) to help you make the most out of every Berlin summer.

 Die Eismacher is a classic Berlin ice cream institution in southern Kreuzberg famous for its bright purple Ube flavoured ice cream that’s made with the purple yam and coconut cream.
 Other interesting flavours are Pandan Nut and Mint-Pineapple but none of them really reach the quality of the Ube.
 This place is a good destination for some solid scoops of ice cream.